reiserFSs/pgrpatcher/README.md

 ## Current Wine Notes

-Everything working as expected, including Google OAUTH, store etc. On startup you'll get a blank Kuro SDK window (caused by using decrypted internal dev flags and stubs) which you can ignore.
+Everything working as expected, including Google OAUTH, store etc. On startup you'll get a blank KRSDKExternal.exe window (caused by using decrypted internal dev flags and stubs) which you can ignore.
+Do not close the window or try to move it offscreen through Wine, it'll freeze the main PGR.EXE process.

 Note: You will need to include GStreamer into your Wine Env or else the game trying to play back Criware videos will crash the client.